Loading...

 Add Healthy Fats

-Monitor the amount of egg whites you consume to prevent excessive glucose spikes.
+Monitor the portion size of your egg whites and overall meal to prevent excessive intake that could lead to glucose spikes.

 healthspan-mbl